flauschzelle/cli-wordle/README.md

 # cli-wordle

-A word guessing game implementation for unix command line.
+A word guessing game implementation for command line terminals.
 Because everyone loves making wordle clones right now :)

 I mostly made this project for practice - I'm learning Python for a new job, so I made something fun and simple to start getting used to the new language.
 This is the first usable thing I've ever written in Python, so don't judge me too hard, please.